An unequal recovery

 Some time ago, I looked at wage growth in advanced economies since 2007 and saw that falling or stagnant wages were not just a southern-European disease: the mean, inflation-adjusted wage in the U.K. was nearly 6% lower in 2013 compared to 2007:

-Today, I am writing an op-ed about pessimism in central Europe (revisiting a topic I wrote a paper about) and couldn't refrain from tweeting data on labor income changes in Greece, Spain and Portugal when I saw them:
+Today, I am writing an op-ed about standards of living in central Europe and couldn't refrain from tweeting data on labor income changes in Greece, Spain and Portugal when I saw them:

 I am looking through latest OECD data, and I have to say again: what has been happening in Greece and Spain is incredible: pic.twitter.com/iJPvlSxsSL— Jan Zilinsky (@janzilinsky) January 5, 2017